Turnrp/CyberSecurityStuff/README.md

 # CyberSecurityStuff
-This is stuff I made while learning Cyber Security.
+I'll be adding to this while learning Cyber Security.
 EDUCATIONAL PURPOSES ONLY
 ;)